 And they may be asked to submit drafts of written work through Google.

-Students will be exposed to iPads in most science labs.
+Students will be exposed to iPads in some science labs.

-There is a regular schedule for foreign language classes to use the Language Lab, and a Chromebook cart is assigned to the Chinese classroom.
+There is a regular schedule for foreign language classes to use the Language Lab.

-Computer Aided Design (CAD) and computer graphics are taught within PC and Mac computer labs, respectively.
+Computer graphics are taught within the Mac computer lab.

 Use of personal devices for learning purposes during class and in study hall is allowed by direction of the teacher.